Loading

 The cat is up on the roof.

-Usage: informalContext: Physical position or elevation
+Usage: informalContext: Describing physical position or direction.

 Example: